 The proposed data quality profile is shown below:

 First we should consider how these quality dimensions are deployed for in-year collection - these are contextualised from standard best practice definitions which can be found here.

 The schematic above shows 'tolerances' for each dimension bounded by a 'best practice' date and a 'last submission date'

-Timeliness - a segment, covering an event such as enrolment - should be returned as close to the point where the provider feels it is stable and before the last submission date defined by the first reference point or output it is required for.
+Timeliness - an event such as enrolment - should be returned as close to the point where the provider feels it is stable and before the last submission date defined by the first reference point or output it is required for.
 Early submission will trigger the quality checks and analytics in the in-year QA engines, thereby driving up the quality to required output levels in the pre-delivery environment.
-Obviously 'stable' is a subjective term and segment data will have varying levels of entropy between the capture point and the first use case in the output QA cycle.
+Obviously 'stable' is a subjective term and data will have varying levels of entropy between the capture point and the first use case in the output QA cycle.